 Besides properly cleaning your fireplace yourself on a regular basis, it’s also critical to hire a licensed and trained inspector to evaluate its condition, as well as the chimney.
 This way, any issues that could cause you or your loved ones harm will be identified and remedied.

-For example, the inspector will make sure the vents aren’t blocked—an important task, since poor ventilation could trap carbon monoxide in the space, as aforementioned.
+For example, the inspector will make sure the vents aren’t blocked—an important task, since poor ventilation can trap carbon monoxide, as aforementioned.
 He or she will also check for any damaged or dirty parts that need to be addressed.
 Broken fireplace doors and clogged starters are two other red flags the inspector will keep an eye out for.

-Checking for carbon monoxide is another, and it brings us to our next point.
+Checking for carbon monoxide is another, bringing us to our next point.

-Invest in an Effective Smoke and Carbon Monoxide Detector
+Invest in an Effective Smoke & Carbon Monoxide Detector

-Furthermore, the security company supplying the smoke and carbon monoxide detector may also provide constant alarm monitoring—alerting you and your loved ones of any carbon monoxide or smoke in your home, as well as the authorities, too.
+Furthermore, the security company supplying the smoke and carbon monoxide detector may also provide constant alarm monitoring, alerting you and your loved ones of any carbon monoxide or smoke in your home, as well as the authorities.

 General Security provides smoke and carbon monoxide detectors, and a variety of fire safety systems, services, and residential security systems, to homeowners in various parts of New York, North Carolina, Virginia and Florida.
 Request a quote from us today to find out what we can do for you.